Prepare Women Leaders for Success

 *This virtual dialogue was presented by DDI India.
 With diversity and inclusion being a critical business initiative for many companies in India, one element of that is creating a culture and atmosphere for women to advance to and excel in leadership positions.

 Want to hear great examples of diverse leadership teams cascaded throughout an organization?
-In this dialogue, you will learn and understand:
+In this dialogue, we'll discuss:

 - Why D&I efforts fail to energize the workforce toward advancing gender equality initiatives.